 The PRME initiative is the first organized relationship between the United Nations and business schools.
-Launched at the 2007 UN Global Compact Leader’s Summit in Geneva, the Principles of PRME provide an engagement framework based on universal values and the goal to inspire and champion responsible management education, research, and thought leadership globally.
+Launched 2007, the six principles of PRME provide an engagement framework based on universal values for Higher Education Institutions in the field of business management and leadership to inspire and champion responsible management education, research, and thought leadership globally:

-The PRME initiative serves as a framework for systemic change for business schools and management-related institutions, based on three distinctive characteristics of the initiative – engaging in a process of continuous improvement, reporting progress to stakeholders, and fostering a vibrant learning network.
+The PRME initiative serves as a framework for systemic change for Higher Education Institutions, based on three distinctive characteristics of the initiative – engaging in a process of continuous improvement, reporting progress to stakeholders, and fostering joint learning.

 The initiative currently counts over 750 academic institutions in more than 80 countries.